 3. "Our clients prefer using checks.
 They won't use digital payments."

-We’ve found that when businesses make digital payments available, their customers flock to the online option.
+We've found that when businesses make digital payments available, their customers flock to the online option.
 Paying online is easier for your customers and saves them time (and money).
-Paying can be as simple for your customer as paying by credit card, but costs you much less.
-And when you set up an autopay option, your customer can “set and forget” an automatic payment every month, so you always get paid on time.
+Paying can be as simple for your customer as paying by credit card, but it costs you much less.
+And when you set up an autopay option, your customer can "set and forget" an automatic payment every month, so you always get paid on time.

 Recommended reading: How to move over 30% of payments to digital in months (Case Study)